1. Description of the problem

 The latest data show that the majority of patients (83%) presenting with an hypertensive emergency will exhibit single-organ dysfunction, 14% will have two-organ involvement, while multiorgan manifestations are uncommon.
 Cerebrovascular manifestations predominate, followed closely by cardiovascular disorders.

+Table IV.
 Manifestations of hypertensive emergencies in order of frequency

 Central nervous system (CNS)